Back to California

 Strategic Clean Energy and Critical Mineral Development Zones.

-Existing law vests the Public Utilities Commission (PUC) with regulatory authority over public utilities, including electrical corporations.
+law vests the Public Utilities Commission (PUC) with regulatory authority over public utilities, including electrical corporations.
+Existing

-Existing law, the Warren-Alquist State Energy Resources Conservation and Development Act, establishes the State Energy Resources Conservation and Development Commission (Energy Commission) and prescribes the authorities, duties, and responsibilities of the Energy Commission pertaining to energy matters.
+law, the Warren-Alquist State Energy Resources Conservation and Development Act, establishes the State Energy Resources Conservation and Development Commission

 Existing law establishes a state policy that eligible renewable energy resources and zero-carbon resources supply 90% of all retail sales of electricity to California end-use customers by December 31, 2035, 95% of all retail sales of electricity to California end-use customers by December 31, 2040, 100% of all retail sales of electricity to

 California end-use customers by December 31, 2045, and 100% of electricity procured to serve all state agencies by December 31, 2035, as provided.
-Existing law requires the PUC, the
+Existing law requires the PUC, the Energy Commission, State Air Resources Board, and all other state agencies to ensure that actions taken in furtherance of that state policy meet certain criteria.

 This bill would require those state agencies to ensure that actions taken in furtherance of that state policy also consider the